 If a pupil finds themselves in difficulty of any kind, or is worried or upset about anything, whether it concerns them personally or anyone else, and whether it is connected with School or not, there are many people in the School community to whom they can turn.
-These include the Deputy Head (Pastoral), Heads of Year, Form Tutors, subject teachers, the School Counsellors and the School Nurses, all of whom can, if needs be, refer a pupil for further, specialist support.
+These include the Deputy Head (Pastoral), Heads of Year, Form Tutors, subject teachers, the School Counsellors and the School Nurses, all of whom can, if needs be, refer a pupil for further specialist support.
 Form Mentors and Prefects are also able to give help and advice (see Appendix 1).

-Parents as well as pupils will inevitably have questions from time to time and concerns may arise.
+Parents as well as pupils will inevitably have questions from time to time, and concerns may arise.
 The earlier these are raised, for example with the Form Tutor or Head of Year, the more efficiently they can be resolved.
-Both parents and pupils are welcome to contact the Deputy Heads or The Headmaster at any time.
+Both parents and pupils are welcome to contact any Deputy Head or The Headmaster at any time.

 Parents who wish to leave messages for their sons during the day, perhaps because they are going to be late collecting them from School, should ring School Reception.
 If a pupil is waiting for a parent who has not arrived, they should go to Reception or the Staff Common Room and ask someone to telephone home.
-Pupils awaiting parents can be supervised in the Library until 5.30pm, after which time they may wait in Reception, which is staffed until 6.15pm.
-Pupils are expected to have left the site by 6.15pm; if they are staying later than this for an evening event, they will be supervised by the member of staff organising the event.
+While pupils will usually have left the site by 5.00pm, if they are waiting to be collected they can be supervised in the Library until 5.30pm; after this time, they should wait in Reception, which is staffed until 6.15pm.
+If pupils are staying for an evening event, they will be supervised by the member of staff organising the event.